-Let’s break down this simple summer spaghetti a little bit:
+Let’s break this simple summer spaghetti down a little bit:

 This simplest of spaghetti dishes uses dried spaghetti.
-Dried pasta is amazing and unlike with fresh pasta, you can achieve al-dente status pretty easily.
+Dried pasta is amazing, and unlike with fresh pasta, you can achieve al-dente status pretty easily.
 The key here is that the water has LOTS of salt.
 I like to say that the pasta water should taste like your tears.
 That’s right, I taste my pasta water.
 Every time.
 Use a large pot so the spaghetti has lots of room to move around as it cooks.

-What you get at the end of this is the most beautiful and simple summer pasta.
+What you get at the end of this is the most beautiful and simple summer spaghetti ever.
 The key here is to toss and cook the sauce and pasta together for just long enough that the pectin in the tomatoes combines with the starch in the pasta to just coat the strands.
 The end result will be light, not watery, flavourful, and so very satisfying.

 Life Changing Simple Summer Spaghetti

-Cook spaghetti in boiling salted water until it’s on the firm side of cooked. (also known as Al Dente).
-Put a mug or a measuring jug in the sink under the strainer to catch some of the pasta water as you drain it
+- Cook spaghetti in boiling salted water until it’s on the firm side of cooked. (also known as Al Dente).
+Put a mug or a measuring jug in the sink under the strainer to catch some of the pasta water as you drain it.

-Meanwhile, heat the olive oil in a nice wide pan on medium heat, and add the garlic and tomatoes
+- Meanwhile, heat the olive oil in a nice wide pan on medium heat, and add the garlic and tomatoes.

-As the garlic and tomatoes start to sizzle a bit, dump in the cooked spaghetti and a splash of the pasta water
+- As the garlic and tomatoes start to sizzle a bit, dump in the cooked spaghetti and a splash of the pasta water.

-Toss gently until the tomatoes just start to break down and you start getting a glossy coating on the spaghetti.
-Adjust with extra pasta water if needed
+- Toss gently until the tomatoes just start to break down and you start getting a glossy coating on the spaghetti.
+Adjust with extra pasta water if needed.

 - Throw in the basil leaves and toss for another few seconds.